-FieldDeclaration: A opt Type VariableDeclarators ; Attribute: Field modifiers Guideword: OTHER_THAN Causes The modifier static is specified ified where the field should be an instance variable.
-The modifier static is not s pecified where the field should be a class (static) variable.
-Consequences A field becomes a class variable in results or compile errors. nstead of an instance variable (or vice versa), causing different Attribute: Field modifiers Guideword: MORE Causes The number of the specified modi fiers increases.
-Consequences The behaviour of a field is change d/restricted or compile-time error occurs.
-Attribute: Field modifiers Guideword: LESS Causes The number of the specified modifiers decreases. (e.g. from 2 modifiers to 1 or no modifier) Consequences The behaviour of a field is change d or compile-time error occurs.
-Attribute: Accessibility Guideword: WIDENING Causes An access modifier is changed fro m protected to public, or from private to public.
+FieldDeclaration: FieldModifiers opt Type VariableDeclarators ; Attribute: Field modifiers Guideword: OTHER_THAN Causes The modifier static is spec cified where the field should be an instance variable.
+The modifier static is not specified where the field should be a class (static) varial Consequences A field becomes a class variable in nstead of an instance variable (or vice versa), causing different results or compile errors.
+Attribute: Field modifiers Guideword: MORE Causes Causes The number of the specified modifiers increases.
+Consequences ed/restricted or compile-time error occurs.
+Attribute: Field modifiers Guideword: LESS Causes The number of the specified modifiers decreases. (e.g. from 2 modifiers to 1 or no modifi Consequences Consequences The behaviour of a field is changed or compile-time error occurs.
+Attribute: Accessibility Guideword: WIDENING Causes An access modifier is changed from protected to public, or from private to public.
 Consequences The fields that were not accessible become accessible.
-For example when a field is changed from private to default access, any entities within the same package can access the field either by SimpleName or QualifiedName.
-Attribute: Type compatibility of a field type Guideword: AS_WELL_AS Causes Class type T is declared instead ad of class type S, provided that S is a subclass of T. Interface type K is used instead of interface type J, provided that J is a subinterface of K. Consequences Widening reference conversion regards a reference as having some other type.
-Attribute: Type compatibility of a field type Guideword: PART_OF Causes Class type S instead of class type ' T is declared, provided that S is a subclass of T. Consequences ces ClassCastException may arise if the actual reference value is not a legitimate value of the declared type at run time
+For example when a field is changed from private to default access, any entities within the same package can access the field either by SimpleName or QualifiedN ame.
+Attribute: Type compatibility of a field type Guideword: AS_WELL_AS Causes Class type T is declared instead of class type S, provided that S is a subclass of T. Interface type K is used instead of interface type J, provided that J is a subinterface of K. Consequences Consequences Widening reference conversion regards a reference as having some other type.
+Attribute: Type compatibility of a field type Guideword: PART_OF Causes Class type S instead of class type T is declared, provided that S is a subclass of T. Consequences Consequences ClassCastException may arise if the actual reference value is not a legitimate value of the